Transformations of High-Level Synthesis Codes for High-Performance Computing: Memory Access Transformations

 \subsection{Type Demotion}

 We can reduce resource and energy consumption, bandwidth requirements, and operation latency by demoting data types to less expensive alternatives that still meet precision requirements.
 This can lead to significant improvements on architectures that are specialized for certain types, and perform poorly on others.
 On traditional FPGAs there is limited native support for floating point units.
 Since integer/fixed point and floating point computations on these architectures compete for the same reconfigurable logic, using a data type with lower resource requirements increases the total number of arithmetic operations that can potentially be instantiated on the device.
-The largest benefits of type demotion are seen in the following scenarios: \begin{itemize}[leftmargin=*] \item Compute bound architectures where the data type can be changed to a type that occupies less of \emph{the same resources} (e.g., from $\SI{64}{\bit}$ integers to $\SI{48}{\bit}$ integers). \item Compute bound architectures where the data type can be moved to a type that is \emph{natively} supported by the target architecture, such as single precision floating point on Intel's Arria~10 and Stratix~10 devices~\cite{stratix10_native_fp}. \item Bandwidth bound architectures, where performance can be improved by up to the same factor that the size of the data type can be reduced by. \item Latency bound architectures where the data type can be reduced to a lower latency operation, e.g., from floating point to integer. \end{itemize} In the most extreme case, it has been shown that collapsing the data type of weights and activations in deep neural networks to binary~\cite{binary_dnn, hlsapp_dnn_0, dnn_performance_survey} can provide sufficient speedup for inference that the loss of precision can me made up for with the increase in number of weights.
+The largest benefits of type demotion are seen in the following scenarios: \begin{itemize}[leftmargin=*] \item Compute bound architectures where the data type can be changed to a type that occupies less of \emph{the same resources} (e.g., from $\SI{64}{\bit}$ integers to $\SI{48}{\bit}$ integers). \item Compute bound architectures where the data type can be moved to a type that is \emph{natively} supported by the target architecture, such as single precision floating point on Intel's Arria~10 and Stratix~10 devices~\cite{stratix10_native_fp}. \item Bandwidth bound architectures, where performance can be improved by up to the same factor that the size of the data type can be reduced by. \item Latency bound architectures where the data type can be reduced to a lower latency operation, e.g., from floating point to integer. \end{itemize} In the most extreme case, it has been shown that collapsing the data type of weights and activations in deep neural networks to binary~\cite{binary_dnn} can provide sufficient speedup for inference that the increased number of weights makes up for the loss of precision per weight.